Dr. Lisa Borden-King, Ph.D.

 Interests

 Dr. Borden-King is the Director for the MSU Reading Clinic and teaches in the Master of Education core and Elementary Education concentration area.
-She teaches readings methods, remedial reading, foundations of education, educational psychology and diversity courses.
+She teaches courses in reading methods, remedial reading, data and instruction, and early childhood.
 Her primary interests include working with struggling readers, cognitive science, brain research in the area of reading, applications of educational psychology to the classroom and the work of John Dewey.

 Philosophy